Úvalno: Sights

 The main landmark of Úvalno is the Church of Saint Nicholas.
 It was originally a Gothic church from the second half of the 14th century, rebuilt in the Baroque style in 1762.

 Hans Kudlich Observation Tower is situated on a hill above the village.
-It is a brick tower, built in 1912–1913 in honour of Hans Kudlich, an important native of Úvalno.
-A cultural monument is also the grave and memorial of Hans Kudlich in the local cemetery.
+It is a brick tower, built in 1912–1913 in honour of Hans Kudlich, a native of Úvalno.
+A cultural monument is also the grave and memorial of Hans Kudlich at the local cemetery.